Spit Bridge: Description

-The bridge has two traffic lanes in each direction, with a tidal flow system established, while the approaches to it have three lanes in each direction.
-In 2007, the Roads & Traffic Authority found that traffic either side of the bridge doesn't return to normal for 15 minutes after the bridge is opened and reduced the number of bridge opening times.
+The bridge carries four traffic lanes, with two lanes in each direction at most times, and a tidal flow system during peak hours to give a one/three configuration.
+The approach roads have three lanes in each direction.
+In 2007, the Roads & Traffic Authority found that traffic either side of the bridge doesn't return to normal for 15 minutes after the bridge is opened and consequently reduced the number of bridge opening times.